raphael1688/f5xc-solutions/docs/guides/guide-custom-vip-ce-bgp.rst

 Prerequisite
 ------------------
 Minimun requirements needed for this environment:
+Distributed Cloud Site configured with the Secure Mesh Site Version 2 (SMSv2).
+Our example we will use a vmware site (called netta-bgp) configured with SMSv2 and 2 interfaces ens192 (SLO) and ens224 (SLI) We will use ens224 to establish BGP with a VYOS Router

 Customer Edge Deployed and connected to network for L4-L7 Load Balancing.
-Have a connection between the network and Customer Edge that have the capability to utilize eBGP.
+Have a connection between the network and Customer Edge that has the capability to utilize eBGP.

 Please see highlevel topology below: